hschellman/computing-basics/_episodes/03-data-management.md

 > * use the samweb take-snapshot command to make a snapshot of PDSPProd4_MC_1GeV_reco1_sce_datadriven_v1 {: .challenge}

+-->

 ## What is UPS and why do we need it?

+> ## Note
+> UPS only works on SL7 - you need to be in the Apptainer to use it.
+It is being replaced by a new [spack][Spack Documentation] system for Alma9.
+We will be adding a Spack tutorial.
+{: .challenge}

 An important requirement for making valid physics results is computational reproducibility.
 You need to be able to repeat the same calculations on the data and MC and get the same answers every time.
 You may be asked to produce a slightly different version of a plot for example, and the data that goes into it has to be the same every time you run the program.

 This requirement is in tension with a rapidly-developing software environment, where many collaborators are constantly improving software and adding new features.
 We therefore require strict version control; the workflows must be stable and not constantly changing due to updates.